Filter

 Mexican citizens are able to buy properties anywhere within the country, but foreigners buying properties within 50 km of the coast or 100 km from a border will have to purchase through a trust with a Mexican bank known as a fiduciary.

-In order to schedule an appointment in Mexico City or Monterrey, it is important to contact an executive to check the available dates.
+To schedule an appointment in Mexico City, it's important to contact a representative to check available dates.

 - ¿Why do I need my RFC?

-The Federal Taxpayer Registry (RFC) is essential for reporting and registering income with Mexico's Tax Administration Service (SAT).
+The Federal Taxpayer Registry (RFC) is essential for reporting and registering income earned in Mexico with the Tax Administration Service (SAT).

-Even if you're a foreigner, Mexican tax laws require anyone earning income within the country to register, regardless of nationality.
-This registration ensures that taxes are properly paid in compliance with the law.
+Even if you're a foreigner, Mexican tax laws require anyone earning income within the country to be registered, regardless of nationality.
+This ensures that tax contributions are made properly and in compliance with the law.

-If you need help processing your RFC, we recommend seeking advice from your trusted accountant.
+If you need help getting your RFC, we recommend reaching out to your trusted accountant for guidance.

 - ¿How do I make a reservation at the beach club?